-first Director of this Centre, The Hariharan is remembered with reverence and affection by the persons of Channapatna town.
-Many of them, both men researchers met, spoke of the the experience of visiting northern India upto Himachal for exhibitions and demonstrations of this craft during tenure.
-This period is referred to as historic period of this craft.
+first Director of this Centre, Hariharan i 5 remembered with reverence and affection by the persons of Channapatna town.
+Many of them, both men women whom the researchers met, spoke of the euphoric experience of visiting northern India upto Himachal for exhibitions and demonstrations of this craft during tenure.
+This period is referred to as and historic period of this craft.

-After a brief absence of 3 years, Hariharna returned Channapatna as the first Director of the Rural Craft Development Organisation (RCDO) sponsored by the Government organisation involved India.
-This itself development of crafts such as lacquerware, the manufacture of cardboard, tiles, pottery etc and focussed development inputs on the areas populated by Muslims and Scheduled Caste Hindus.
-Japanese crafts persons and designers were brought to Channapatna and they remained for two years, to teach and train people in gaining various skills related to agriculture etc. ,The organisation also performed the role of procuring raw materials and served as a marketing agency.
+After a brief absence of 3 years, Hariharna returned to Channapatna as the first Director of the Rural Craft Development Organisation (RCDO) sponsored by the Government of India.
+This organisation involved itself in the development of crafts such as lacquerware, the manufacture of cardboard, tiles, pottery etc, and focussed development inputs on the areas populated by Muslims and Scheduled Caste Hindus.
+Japanese crafts persons and designers were brought to Channapatna and they remained for two years, to teach and train people in gaining various skills related to crafts, agriculture etc., The organisation also performed the role of procuring raw materials and served as a marketing agency.